Scaling Network Topologies for Multi-User Entanglement Distribution: Scaling for different network topologies for multi-path in multi-user networks

-The average path supports these observations based on probabilities visualised in Figs.~\ref{3,2,3,2 CT stats}(g) and (h).
-On average, three paths are used by seven user pairs in the lattice and nine in the connected tree, two paths by 16 user pairs in the lattice and 19 in the connected tree.
+This depicts that the connected tree is more tolerant and accommodates more user pairs with a higher chance of providing multiple paths than lattice.
+The average path supports these observations based on probabilities visualized in Figs.~\ref{3,2,3,2 CT stats}(g) and (h).
+On average, three paths are used by seven user pairs in the lattice and nine in the connected tree, two paths by 16 user pairs in the lattice, and 19 in the connected tree.
 Both networks provide at least one path to all 32 user pairs, provided that networks have three temporal layers.